toolness/jetpack-e10s/README.md

 1. Activate your SDK and clone this git repository in the `packages` subdirectory of your SDK and enter the `twitter-widget` example:

-    `git clone git://github.com/toolness/jetpack-e10s.git`
+        git clone git://github.com/toolness/jetpack-e10s.git

-    `cd jetpack-e10s/examples/twitter-widget`
+        cd jetpack-e10s/examples/twitter-widget

+2. Run the test suite for the example:

+        cfx test --test-runner-pkg=e10s-test-runner

-2. Run the example addon using `cfx run`.
+3. Run the example itself:

+        cfx run

-3. Once Firefox starts up, you should see a widget at the bottom of the browser labeled "Click me!" (it may be truncated due to size constraints).
+4. Once Firefox starts up, you should see a widget at the bottom of the browser labeled "Click me!" (it may be truncated due to size constraints).
    Do what it says.

-4. The widget label should change to "..." for a moment and then change to the Twitter status of [toolness](http://twitter.com/toolness).
+5. The widget label should change to "..." for a moment and then change to the Twitter status of [toolness](http://twitter.com/toolness).

-### Overview ###
+### The Big Picture ###

 ![Multi-Process Architecture](http://github.com/toolness/jetpack-e10s/raw/master/diagrams/xhr.png)